-Scaling new heights with Collider Activity Center
+Scaling New Heights with Collider Activity Center

 CORE’s entry submission for the Collider Activity Center focused on a sliding glass curtain wall design that allowed for the removal of the traditional division between interior and exterior spaces.
 The layout of the building takes advantage of the skewed Parallelogram shape of the site.
 By following the angle, it generates a forced perspective view.
 The length of the building is exaggerated as you move through.

 The greenhouse is placed inside the building with the exterior window wrapped around it.
 The greenhouse acts as a central lobby and terminal for the entire complex.
 The key spaces; Climbing hall and Funtopia, are shaped around the greenhouse at the ground level.
-The Boulder hall and Ropetopia are also partially placed within them and the green house.
+The Boulder hall and Ropetopia are also partially placed within them and the greenhouse.
 The Restaurant, the coffee shop, and the fitness area surround the greenhouse at the underground level bringing life into this semi-open central hub.

 The building follows the property lines of the site thus creating the form of a parallelogram.
-The structure consequently gives the impression of a “forced perspective” with its length appearing longer and longer a you move through the building.
+The structure consequently gives the impression of a “forced perspective” with its length appearing longer and longer as you move through the building.

 To further integrate the main entrance, the activity rooms, and the garden, and a long paved path directs the visitors from the drop-off area to the central hub (greenhouse) and takes them to the background traversing under the building.
 The path and the greenhouse are merged together and penetrate into the building, creating an exciting mix of open and closed spaces.
 This path is extended to the end of the garden, providing access to all of the interior and exterior activities.
 Ultimately, this path ends at a waterfall and climbing wall located at the very end of the garden in the children’s playground.